-4. There are times when research must be carried on confidentially (e.g., national security or contracted research) I. In these circumstances, it is proper for the university, or for a faculty member of the university, o permit the results of that research to be classified as secret or confidential.
-In all other circumstances, however, secrecy of research and classification of knowledge are incompatible with the university's commitment to the advancement of learning.

-5. When seeking funding for scholarship, faculty members shall identify potential conflicts of interest in order to maintain the tradition of disinterested inquiry.

-6. When the object of study is a human being, the faculty member shall take appropriate measures to protect and preserve the safety and dignity of the person or persons involved in studies conducted by the faculty member or under the faculty member's supervision.
-To this end, all research conducted by UNI faculty, students, and staff that involves human subjects -- questionnaires, surveys, interviews, observations -- must be approved by the University Institutional Review Board before the research begins.

-7. Research done using animals shall proceed in the most humane fashion possible and must be reviewed by the Institutional Animal Care and Use Committee (IACUC).

-C. Faculty Responsibilities to Students:
+- 4. There are times when the research must be carried on confidentially (e.g., national security requires that certain research be carried on in secret and requires further that the results of that research be classified as secret or confidential contracted research | |.
+In these circumstances, it is proper for the university, or for a faculty member of the university, to carry on secret research and too permit the results of that research to be classified as secret or confidential.
+In all other circumstances, however, secrecy of research and classification of knowledge are incompatible with the university's commitment to the advancement of learning. - 5.
+In the face of increasing commercially sponsored research When seeking funding for scholarship, faculty members shouldshall identify potential conflicts of interest and order to maintain athe tradition of disinterested inquiry. - 6.
+When the object of study is a human being, the faculty member shouldshall take all due effortappropriate measures to protect and preserve the safety and dignity of the person or persons involved in studies conducted by the faculty member or under the faculty member's supervision.
+To this end, all research conducted by UNI faculty members, students, and staff members that involves human subjects -- questionnaires, surveys, interviews, observations -- must be reviewed approved by the University institutional review board Institutional Review Board before the research begins. - 7.
+Research done using animals shouldshall proceed in the most humane fashion possible, and must be reviewed by the Institutional Animal Care and Use Committee (IACUC). - C. Faculty Responsibilities to Students: - Faculty members have the responsibility for creating in their relations with students a climate that stimulates and encourages students to learn.
+Faculty members should exemplify high scholarly standards and respect and foster students' freedom to choose and pursue appropriate academic goals. - b.
+Faculty members have the obligation to make clear the objectives of each course or program, to establish requirements, to set standards of achievement, and to evaluate student performance fairly and impartially. - Students are entitled to the same intellectual freedom that faculty members enjoy.
+Faculty members should respect and foster that freedom, but, following AAUP guidelines, should be careful not to